nezihaksu/Projects/README.md

 # Portfolio

+# Skills:
-Skills:Python;pandas,numpy,sklearn,django,SQL,Excel and other various libraries that are built to perform data analysis and machine learning tasks easier and showcasing results.
+  Python;pandas,numpy,sklearn,django,SQL,Excel and other various libraries that are built to perform data analysis and machine learning tasks easier and showcasing results.

 Previous Projects:
   Economic Growth and Financial Development in Turkey(Applied Econometrics):

     Analyzing relationship between these two factors with variables like GDP and Money Supply using Time Series analysis techniques.